tapsellorg/TapsellDocument/src/jekyll/docs/tapsell-sdk/android/initialize-en.md

 ---
 layout: classic-docs
-title: Initialization of irancell.ir SDK
+title: Initialization of Yelloadwise SDK
 lang: en
 permalink: /yelloadwise-core/android/initialize/index.html
 toc: true # table of contents
 ---

-In order to use irancell.ir, you first need to follow the steps below to add irancell.ir to your project.
+In order to use Yelloadwise, you first need to follow the steps below to add Yelloadwise to your project.

 ## Gradle Config
-You can import the irancell.ir SDK with a Gradle dependency that points to irancell.ir's Maven repository.
+You can import the Yelloadwise SDK with a Gradle dependency that points to irancell.ir's Maven repository.
 To use this repository, you need to reference it in the project-level `build.gradle` file, in the `allprojects -> repositories` section.

 ```gradle
 maven {